-DANAT is committed to principle-based, value-driven corporate governance, which is reflected in its goals of achieving good governance, transparency, integrity, performance, and conformance.
+DANAT is committed to principle-based, value-driven corporate governance, which is reflected in its goals of achieving sound governance, transparency, integrity, performance and conformance.

-DANAT’s Corporate Governance Guidelines document the framework, policies and practices for the effective corporate governance of the company, outlining the rights and obligations of shareholders, stakeholders, executive management and the Board of Directors at DANAT.
+DANAT’s Corporate Governance Guidelines document the framework, policies and practices for the effective corporate governance of the company, outlining the rights and obligations of shareholders, stakeholders, executive management and the Board of Directors.
 The guidelines have been developed in accordance with key corporate governance principles set out in the Bahrain Corporate Governance Code.

 Board of Directors

-DANAT is managed by a Board of Directors of at least three members, appointed by resolution by Mumtalakat, as shareholder.
-Board members are selected based on their competence and independence to be able to demonstrate judiciousness, experience, objectivity and impartiality in looking into DANAT’s affairs and to ensure complete independence of the executive management and key shareholders.
+DANAT is managed by a Board comprised of eight independent non-executive directors, appointed by resolution by Mumtalakat, as shareholder.
+Board members are selected based on their competence and independence to be able to demonstrate judiciousness, experience and objectivity.
 Board members are appointed for a term of three years, which may be renewed.
 The Board is required to meet on a periodic and regular basis, convening at least four times in the financial year.